wikimedia/eslint-docgen/README.md

 ## ⚙️ Configuration

-Create a JSON/JavaScript file called `.eslintdocgenrc.json`/`.eslintdocgenrc.js` in your project root:
+Configuration for all rules in a project is controlled by creating a JSON/JavaScript file called `.eslintdocgenrc.json`/`.eslintdocgenrc.js` in your project root:

 #### JSON
 ```jsonc